basho/basho_docs/source/languages/en/riak/dev/data-modeling/blogs.md

 ## Simple Case

-The simplest way to model blog posts, articles or other content is by creating a bucket in Riak with some unique attribute for logical division of content - perhaps  "blogs" "articles" or something similar.
-Keys could be unique identifiers for posts - perhaps the article title, a combination of the title and time/date, or perhaps an integer that can be used as part of a URL string.
-You can store content anyway you want - HTML blobs, plain text, JSON or XML, or another document type.
-Keep in mind that data in Riak is opaque, so Riak won't "know" about the object unless it is indexed with Riak Search.
+The simplest way to model blog posts, articles, or other content is to create a bucket in Riak with some unique attribute for logical division of content, e.g. `blogs` or `articles` or something similar.
+Keys could be unique identifiers for posts, perhaps the article title, a combination of the title and time/date, or even an integer that can be used as part of a URL string.
+You can store any type of content you wish, including HTML blobs, plain text, JSON or XML, and other document types. {{#2.0.0-}}Keep in mind that data in Riak is opaque, so Riak won't "know" about the object unless it is indexed with Riak Search.{{/2.0.0-}}

 ## Complex Case